Getting help and support

 Before you begin

-✔ If you are a leaseholder in a Resident Management Company (RMC), the Right to Manage scheme or a Commonhold property, keep your building manager’s details to hand.
+If you are a leaseholder in a Resident Management Company (RMC), the Right to Manage scheme or a Commonhold property, keep your building manager’s details to hand for help and support.

 Who to contact